Skip to main content

 • Extending an existing popular language lowers the learning curve compared to inventing a new one.

-However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way, so we made a few extensions to the language by adding the following:
+However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way, so we made several extensions to the language by adding the following:

 1. Custom attributes